 It's tough for any parent to discover that their child may have a sleep disorder.
-After all, no mother wants to see her kid all of the time, and no father wants to watch his child struggle with with falling asleep or staying asleep during the night.
+After all, no mother wants to see her son or daughter tired all of the time; and no father wants to watch his child struggle with falling asleep or staying asleep during the night.
 However, recent studies estimate that nearly 30% of children may have a sleep disorder at some point in their lives.

 While sleep disorders can come with varying degrees of severity, the majority of them can be treated.
 What's important is that parents recognize the signs of sleep disorders so that they can get their child treated for the underlying causes, rather than treating the symptoms alone.

 One of the most important keys in understanding how to identify sleep troubles in children is to have a good idea on how much sleep they should be getting for their age.

 1-4 weeks old- Newborns sleep approximately 16-17 hours a day with periods of wakefulness lasting 1-3 hours.
 However, most newborns have not developed a night/day sleep cycle, so their periods of sleep and wakefulness can vary to all hours of the day.
 Most parents will have to adjust their own sleep schedules to accommodate newborns.